-- If you will not be in NSW until a few days before the Ceremony, we can still get on with the lodgment of the NOIM.
+- If you will not be in NSW until a few days before the ceremony, we can still get on with the lodgement of the NOIM.

 Witnesses for the Wedding Ceremony

-You are required to have two witnesses who are both over the age of 18 present to sign the Marriage Register and Certificates.
+You will need to have two witnesses who are both over the age of 18 present to sign the Marriage Register and Certificates.

 It is possible to shorten this minimum time if special circumstances set out in the regulations are met.